hannz88/Pathfinder/README.md

 ![Python Version](https://img.shields.io/badge/Python-3.7.4-brightgreen)

-A pathfinder algorithm that is based on breadth first search.
-It will plot the shortest route to the exit.
+A collection of algorithms that I wrote showcasing different algorithms to find the route through a maze.

 # Table of content